-The Indigenous Partnership for Agrobiodiversity and Food Sovereignty, Rome, NESFAS (North East Slow Food and Agrobiodiversity Society), Shillong, and Slow Food International, Italy, are the organisations driving this event, together with the Government of Meghalaya.
-Preparations for this event, wherein over 500 delegates from all over the world are expected, are at a feverish pitch and the excitement in the air is palpable.
-In fact, a series of pre-events are being hosted such as the release of the ITM theme song by the CM of Meghalaya, which was followed by a traditional Khasi dinner prepared by cooks from various villages who are part of the Cooks’ Alliance.
+The Indigenous Partnership for Agrobiodiversity and Food Sovereignty, Rome, NESFAS (North East Slow Food and Agrobiodiversity Society), Shillong, and Slow Food International, Italy, are the organizations driving this event, together with the Government of Meghalaya.
+Preparations for this event, wherein over 500 delegates from all over the world are expected, are at a feverish pitch.
+The excitement in the air is palpable.
+In fact, a series of pre-events are being hosted.
+Such as the release of the ITM theme song by the CM of Meghalaya, which was followed by a traditional Khasi dinner.
+Prepared by cooks from various villages who are part of the Cooks’ Alliance.

 ITM Kitchen: An experimental food lab where 4 chef pairings (an international and a local chef) by turns will cook together to create one unique dish.

 Biodiversity Fair: An interactive showcase of the diverse flora and fauna of North East India.

 Tribal Dress March: A fashion show with a difference as various tribes showcase their distinct dresses, headgear, and jewelry on the ramp.

 Storytelling with Sound and Light Show: To be held at twilight, using the Sacred Forest as a backdrop, this exceptional show will be a once in a lifetime experience.

 Indigenous Terra Madre 2015 will be held in Shillong, Meghalaya from the 3rd – 7th November.
 It is a global congregation of Indigenous Peoples sharing their knowledge on traditional food ways, along with their musical, cultural and weaving traditions.

 This is a guest post by Amrita Ravimohan for IndiTales.